 Conventions and definitions

 The following conventions for unit notations apply throughout this standard.
-The the extent possible, an effort has been made to use units that are part of the International System of Units (SI—defined in reference [2]); units are either SI base units, SI derived units, or units outside the SI that are accepted for use with the SI.
+To the extent possible, an effort has been made to use units that are part of the International System of Units (SI—defined in reference [2]); units are either SI base units, SI derived units, or units outside the SI that are accepted for use with the SI.
 The units used within this document are as follows:

 km: kilometers;